lokeshdangii/CMS/README.md

 - `cardb.sql`: An SQL script for initializing the database schema.
 - `db.py`: Configures the database for the project.

+##### Directory
+- `templates` : This directory contain all the HTML files.
+- `static` : This directory contain CSS and image files.

 ## Prerequisites

 Before proceeding with the installation and execution of the application, ensure you have the following dependencies installed on your system:

 - Python 3.x
 - Git
+- MySQL server installed and running.

 ## Installation